ZJUVAI/Newclid/docs/manual/overview.rst

 How is a Problem Built
 ----------------------

-With given problem (as text or from a file), geosolver will load the definitions (default to src/default_configs/defs.txt) and the rules to be used (default to src/default_configs/rules.txt).
+With given problem in JGEX,
+GeoSolver will load the definitions (default to :code:`src/default_configs/defs.txt`) and the rules to be used (default to :code:`src/default_configs/rules.txt`).

 Next, the builder will construct the problem itself.
 This means compiling the information of the problem in two directions: